Explainable Cross-Disease Reasoning for Cardiovascular Risk Assessment from Low-Dose Computed Tomography: Introduction

 \section{Introduction}

-Lung cancer and cardiovascular disease (CVD) are the two leading causes of death worldwide, jointly accounting for more than one-third of annual mortality.
-In 2022, CVDs were responsible for approximately 32\% of global deaths—over 19 million fatalities—while lung cancer remained the leading cause of cancer-related mortality with about 1.8 million deaths~\cite{WHO_CVDs_2025}.
-In high-risk populations such as long-term smokers, these two diseases frequently co-occur; in the National Lung Screening Trial (NLST), cardiovascular deaths (956) even exceeded lung cancer deaths (930) within the same cohort~\cite{chiles2015association}.
-Although both share smoking and environmental exposures as dominant risk factors, their exposure–response patterns differ: lung cancer risk increases almost linearly with cumulative exposure, whereas CVD mortality rises steeply at low exposure and then plateaus~\cite{pope2011lung}.
-These trends reflect distinct but interconnected mechanisms—carcinogenesis driving lung cancer and systemic inflammation and atherosclerosis underlying CVD—underscoring the importance of a unified assessment of cardiopulmonary health.
+Lung cancer and cardiovascular disease (CVD) are the two leading causes of death worldwide, jointly accounting for over one-third of annual mortality~\cite{naghavi2024global}.
+In high-risk populations such as long-term smokers, these diseases exhibit complex pathophysiological interplay beyond shared lifestyle factors.
+Epidemiological evidence supports a bidirectional link: lung cancer is an independent risk factor for coronary artery disease (CAD), while patients with heart failure have a significantly increased risk of incident lung cancer (HR 1.89)~\cite{de2024cardiovascular}.
+This intersection is especially striking in screening cohorts; in the National Lung Screening Trial (NLST), cardiovascular deaths (486) outnumbered lung cancer deaths (356) during follow-up~\cite{chao2021deep, chiles2015association}.
+Although both share smoking as a dominant risk factor, their exposure--response patterns differ: lung cancer risk increases nearly linearly with cumulative exposure, whereas CVD mortality rises steeply at low exposure and then plateaus~\cite{pope2011lung}.
+These trends reflect distinct yet interconnected mechanisms, including chronic systemic inflammation and oxidative stress, leaving cancer patients with up to a ten-fold higher risk of CVD mortality than the general population~\cite{chao2021deep, de2024cardiovascular}.